API Specifications website screenshot

 title: W3C Document License

-- type: Example
+- type: Examples

-https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/wsdl-soap-example.json
+url: https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/wsdl-soap-example.json

 title: WSDL / SOAP Specification Record Example